- Activity Pool

 Call ahead to 630-584-3314 to ensure the facility is open for the duration you would like to swim, check the Swanson Pool facebook page or check the Swanson Pool website for up-to-date notifications.

-Yes, please see the Admissions counter for a hand stamp.
+Yes, please see Guest Services for a hand stamp.
 Hand stamps are only valid for the day you purchased your daily fee.
 You will need to pay admission again or show a valid pool pass for any additional days you wish to visit.

-Swanson Pool requires all children who are not trained to wear a swim diaper.
-It is recommended to combine a swim diaper with tight fitting plastic or rubber pants.
+Swanson Pool requires all children who are not trained to wear tightly-fitting disposable swim diapers.

 Clean, lined swimsuits are required for all swimmers.
 The following are NOT appropriate swim attire: sports bras, sports shorts, basketball shorts, cut-off jeans, underwear, thong bikinis or suits that are deemed too revealing for a family environment because of transparency, cut or tightness of fit.